i3omar/ForestQB/README.md

 To get started with ForestQB, visit our demo links above.
 Detailed documentation and setup instructions will be provided along with the source code release.

 ## Contact
-For more information or queries regarding ForestQB, please reach out to us at [contact@email.com].
+For more information or queries regarding ForestQB, please [contact us](https://orcid.org/0000-0001-8614-6550).